It’s summer! School’s out, pool season has arrived, and we’re already experiencing blistering heat here in Central Texas.

 Here’s our short list of some heat-loving plants to add to your Central Texas garden in June.

 It may be scorching outside, but this is still a rewarding and fun season in your kitchen garden.
-It’s time to harvest homegrown produce, and if you set up your garden to be productive in May, you’re picking daily in June.
-Cucumbers, summer squash, cherry tomatoes, eggplant, potatoes, peppers, lots of beans, armloads of yummy swiss chard, and more!
+It’s time to harvest homegrown produce, and if you set up your garden to be productive in May, you’re picking things daily in June.
+Cucumbers, summer squash, cherry tomatoes, eggplant, potatoes, peppers, lots of beans, armloads of yummy Swiss chard, and more!